1. Overview

 - The workload requests a general Google access token for the

-service account from the WIP.
+from the WIP.
 It offers an Attestation Verifier service token with workload and environment claims. - If the workload measurement claims in the Attestation Verifier service token match the attribute condition in the WIP, it returns the access token for

-- The workload uses the service account access token to use a trusted-workload-account to access the customer data in the
+- The workload uses the service account access token associated with

 bucket. - The workload performs an operation on that data.